jacpagan/vague-language-detector/README.md

-# Cognitive Distortion Detector
+# Objective Language Detector

-This is a small FastAPI app that detects whether a statement **has a cognitive distortion** (binary yes/no).
+This is a small FastAPI app that detects whether a statement **is objective** (binary yes/no), optimized for statements that are **100% true in all cases**.

 ## Run it (copy/paste)